Azuria/Batrium-NodeRed-for-Home-Assistant/README.md

   - binary-parser

-Also /config/node-red/settings.js should have the functionsGlobalContext section filled out with.
+Also /config/node-red/settings.js should have the functionsGlobalContext section filled out with:

   functionGlobalContext: {
     // os:require('os'),
     // jfive:require("johnny-five"),